 In late October 2023, Russian President Vladimir Putin signed a new climate doctrine.
 The framework document, which is an updated version of the 2009 doctrine, confirms the recognition of human-induced climate change and Russia’s goal to reach net zero by 2060.
 However, it makes no mention of phasing out fossil fuels, with Russia’s energy strategy still largely dominated by the use of natural gas, nuclear power and large hydro, with some modest development of renewable energy (wind and solar) and energy efficiency measures.

+Data show that the country has high per capita energy consumption that has been steadily increasing.
+As Russia continues to use fossil fuels as its main source of energy, its target and current share of renewable energy is below 5%.
 Russia is among the 20 countries with the largest developed oil and gas reserves.
-It is also among the nine countries responsible for 90% of global coal production.
-Additionally, Russia plans to increase its gas and oil production by above 5% by 2030.
-This is incompatible with the 1.5°C target.
+It’s also among nine countries collectively responsible for 90% of global coal production.
+Russia also plans to increase its gas, coal, and oil production by 2030.
+This is incompatible with the 1.5°C target of the Paris Agreement.